Leonetienne/TornadoPlatoApp/readme.md

 * `LegacyCode/`: Old implementations such as a windows window

 ## How2cook
 Every build needs cmake.
 Install that.
 Some need SDL2 for presentation aswell.
+Install that. (`libsdl2-dev`) Some (will soon) need OpenCL for non-laggy running.
+Install that. (`opencl-headers ocl-icd-opencl-dev`)

 ### How2cook terminal player
 1. `cd _TestappTERM`